 The Division of Hypothalamic Research was established in 2006 to bring together scientists interested in understanding the mechanisms underlying hypothalamic function, which regulates body temperature, certain metabolic processes, and other autonomic nervous system activities.

 The hypothalamus is one of the most evolutionarily conserved regions of the mammalian brain.
 It allows mammals to maintain homeostasis; destruction of the hypothalamus is not compatible with life.
 For example, it is clear that the hypothalamus plays a critical role in regulating energy homeostasis.
-Dysfunction of this central regulation results in obesity and Type II diabetes, the prevalence of which both continue to rise at alarming rates.
+Dysfunction of this central regulation results in obesity and Type 2 diabetes, the prevalence of which both continue to rise at alarming rates.

 In order to determine this, it must be established which molecules (neuropeptides, neurotransmitters, receptors, and intracellular signaling pathways) and which central pathways are required to regulate food intake, glucose homeostasis, lipid metabolism, and energy expenditure.
 As such, one of the major goals of the research programs at the Hypothalamic Research Center is to understand the molecular and neuroanatomic basis for coordinated control of body weight and glucose homeostasis.

-Together with the Taskforce on Obesity Research at UT Southwestern (TORS), the Hypothalamic Research Center hopes to make discoveries that will help combat the growing problems of obesity and diabetes.
+Together with the Taskforce on Obesity Research at UT Southwestern (TORS), the Hypothalamic Research Unit hopes to make discoveries that will help combat the growing problems of obesity and diabetes.
 Hypothalamic Research is in the Department of Internal Medicine at UT Southwestern, but also includes investigators from several other clinical and basic science areas throughout the university.

 Joel Elmquist, D.V.M., Ph.D.

 Maclin Family Distinguished Professorship in Medical Science, in Honor of Dr. Roy A. Brinkley

 Carl H. Westcott Distinguished Chair in Medical Research